Tellusant/docs/citations/index.md

 ---
 title: "Tellusant External Citation𝘀"
-description: "See how authorities have cited Tellusant and its team members publicly over the years."
+description: "See how scientific, governmental, and business authorities have cited Tellusant and its team members publicly over the years."
 image: /assets/social-card-cite.png
 ---
 # External Citations